Table of Contents

 - Marketing, advertising, and professional advice fees

-Accurate records are essential for every eligible business expense to withstand HMRC scrutiny
+Accurate records are essential for every eligible business expense to withstand HMRC scrutiny.
+Using cloud accounting software to capture receipts at point of purchase makes this process far more manageable.

 2. Utilise Capital Allowances and Full Expensing